 But improvements in building regulations have been painfully slow, with stop-start policy directions deterring industry investment in improved practices – most notoriously the last-minute scrapping of the Zero Carbon Homes regulations in 2015.
 Tragically, the UK has been constructing homes in recent years that may ultimately need to be retrofitted.

 The current expectation is that the Future Homes Standard will come into force in England in 2025 – requiring very high levels of energy efficiency and future-proofing to be ready for low-carbon heating.
 There are currently no plans for bringing this date forward, which continues to be a Government blind spot.

-The CCC forecasts the total investment for these improvements in existing homes’ energy efficiency as £45billion up to 2035 (and a further £10billion out to 2050) – this frontloading allowing us to benefit as early as possible from lower bills and healthier homes.
+The CCC forecasts the total investment in improvements in existing homes’ energy efficiency as £45billion up to 2035 (and a further £10billion out to 2050) – this frontloading allowing us to benefit as early as possible from lower bills and healthier homes.

 This cost estimate by the CCC averages out at around £3billion a year from now to 2035, for home insulation alone.
 This is double what is being offered by the Government to cover insulation as well as heating systems – across residential, commercial and public buildings.